 HSA Health FSA Traditional HRA How much can be contributed?
 The maximum annual contribution amount is a per employee limit, regardless of whether the employee has multiple employers.
-It is set by the IRS and is applicable for the calendar year. • For 2022, the maximum annual contribution amounts are \$3,650 (self-only) and \$7,300 (family), plus an additional \$1,000 catchup contribution for individuals aged 55+. • For 2023, the maximum annual contribution amounts are \$3,850 (self-only) and \$7,750 (family). \$1,000 catch-up contribution remains unchanged.
-All contributions (i.e., employer and employee) count toward the maximums.
+It is set by the IRS and is applicable for the calendar year.
+Maximum self-only/family contribution amounts: For 2023: \$3,850/\$7,750 (plus additional \$1,000 catch-up contribution for individuals age 55+) For 2024: \$4,150/\$8,300 (plus additional \$1,000 catch-up contribution for individuals age 55+) For 2025: \$4,300/\$8,550 (plus additional \$1,000 catch-up contribution for individuals age 55+) For 2025: \$4,300/\$8,550 (plus additional \$1,000 catch-up contribution for individuals age 55+) All contributions (i.e., employer and employee) count toward the maximums.
 Monthly contribution rules apply if employee is not HSA eligible for full calendar year.
 The maximum annual salary reduction amount is a per employer limit.
-It is set by the IRS and is applicable for the employer's plan year. • For 2022, the maximum salary reduction amount is \$2,850. • For 2023, the maximum salary reduction amount is \$3,050.
-Employers can choose to provide a lower salary reduction limit (but cannot exceed the IRS plan year maximum).
+It is set by the IRS and is applicable for the employer's plan year.
+Maximum salary reduction amount: • For 2023: \$3,050 • For 2024: \$3,200 • For 2025: TBD Employers can choose to provide a lower salary reduction limit but cannot exceed the IRS plan year maximum.
 Employer contributions, if any, do not count toward the plan year maximum.
 There is no age based or other catch-up contribution feature.
-Employers can (but are not required to) pro rate FSA election limits for mid-year new hires.
+Employers can (but are not required to) pro rate FSA election limits for midyear new hires.
+By contrast, employers must pro rate FSA election limits for short plan years.
 The maximum annual benefit amount is a per employer limit.
 It is determined by the employer and is applicable for the employer's plan year.
-Employee contributions are not permitted.
-There is no age based or other catch-up contribution feature.
+Employee contributions are not permitted (with limited exceptions).
+There is no age based or other catch- up contribution feature.
 Does employer contribution affect medical underwriting?
 Potentially; check with carrier regarding any carrier-specific threshold for employer funding.
 No. Potentially; check with carrier regarding any carrier-specific threshold for employer funding.
 Does marital status affect the maximum contribution amount?
 Yes.
 The combined calendar year contributions for both spouses cannot exceed the maximum calendar year contribution for family coverage (including any applicable per-person catch-up contributions), even if one spouse is enrolled in family coverage and the other is enrolled separately in individual (or family) coverage.
 No. The maximum salary reduction for the plan year is per employee.
 A spouse's enrollment in a separate health FSA (whether with the same employer or a different employer) does not impact the employee's maximum salary reduction amount.
 No. The maximum plan year benefit is determined by the employer.
 A spouse's enrollment in a separate HRA (whether with the same employer or a different employer) does not impact the per-employee maximum plan year benefit.
 When are the contribution amounts available for use?
 Contribution amounts, up to the amount that has been deposited into the account, can be used once the account has been established, which is dictated by state law (generally once the account has been opened and the first deposit made).
 The entire plan year election amount can be used on the first day of the plan year.
-For mid-year plan entrants, election amounts can be used on the first day of plan participation.
+For midyear plan entrants, election amounts can be used on the first day of plan participation.
 Generally, contribution amounts, up to the plan year amount, can be used on the first day of the plan year.
 For midyear plan entrants, contribution amounts can be used on the first day of plan participation.
 However, the employer can implement rules regarding when contribution amounts are available for use.